For September 2019 entry into Year 7

 The Laurus Trust is the Admissions Authority for Laurus Ryecroft.
 The co-ordination and administration of student admissions for entry is undertaken by the Local Authority.

-You will need to apply using the Local Authority form for the area in which you reside.
-If your child was born between 1st September 2007 and 31st August 2008 you need to apply for a secondary school place for the school year beginning September 2019 by 31st October 2018.
-Please click here to access the Tameside on-line admissions form.
+Applications are made using the Local Authority form for the area in which you reside.
+If your child was born between 1st September 2007 and 31st August 2008 you should have applied for a secondary school place for the school year beginning September 2019 by 31st October 2018.
+Please click here to access the Tameside online admissions form and for information about late applications.

 Laurus Ryecroft does not have a catchment area.
 If a tie break is required to determine which child gets a place then those living closest to the school will have priority.
 See the FAQs below for further information.